kjac/NoCode.DeliveryApi/README.md

 > [!NOTE]
-> The main branch of this repo contains the source code for the Umbraco 15 version of the package.
+> The main branch of this repo contains the source code for the latest version of the package.
 If you're looking for the source code for the Umbraco 13 version, go to the [V13 branch](https://github.com/kjac/NoCode.DeliveryApi/tree/v13).

 # No-Code Delivery API